-Section XII- Budget Period Details
+Section XI- Budget Period Details

 Please enter a detailed budget for your project.
-The second year of funding is contingent on the successful completion of first year reporting.
+The second and third years of funding are contingent on the successful completion of first year reporting.
 Indirect Costs are not allowed for any American Lung Association Award.